eventide-project/poll/README.md

 - The block is executed in a loop until it returns a value
 - Polling will continue indefinitely unless a timeout is specified
-- The polling interval allows throttling of requests
+- The polling interval avoids flooding the resource with requests

 ## Usage